Category: Investigative Resource Repository

 Investigative Resource Repository

 Harvin v.
-State of Maryland (2022) Opinion
+State of Maryland (2024) Opinion

 Appeals Court decision upholding admissibility of process utilizing TrueAllele®, a probabilistic genotyping software (PGS).
 This process was used to interpret DNA mixtures detected on several items recovered during an investigation of a sexual assault of an 83-year-old female victim.
-Court’s opinion includes a helpful discussion on experts in general, as well as a discussion on the use of PGS for forensic purposes.
-Court also discusses the recently adopted Daubert standard in criminal cases.
+The Court’s opinion includes a helpful discussion on experts in general, as well as a discussion on the use of PGS for forensic purposes.
+The Court also discusses the recently adopted Daubert standard in criminal cases.

 FindLaw